KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

    * :code:`-DANALYSIS=template_analysis`: The analysis to be used.
 This is the name of the folder in the :code:`analysis_configurations` directory.
    * :code:`-DCONFIG=template_config`: The configuration to be used.
 This is the name of the python configuration file.
 The file has to be located in the directory of the analysis and the path is provided in the Python import syntax e.g. :code:`subfolder.myspecialconfig`
-   * :code:`-DSAMPLES=data`: The samples to be used.
+   * :code:`-DSAMPLES=dyjets`: The samples to be used.
 This is a single sample or a comma-separated list of sample names.
    * :code:`-DERAS=2018`: The era to be used.
 This is a single era or a comma-separated list of era names.
    * :code:`-DSCOPES=mt`: The scopes to be run.
 This is a single scope or a comma-separated list of scopes.
 The `global` scope is always run.
    * :code:`-DTHREADS=20`: The number of threads to be used.
 Default: :code:`1` (single threading).